New York, NY—February 23, 2006

 Chrysalin is made by OrthoLogic, of Tempe, Ariz., which is funding the clinical trial.

-To listen to a National Public Radio interview with a patient who participated in this trial, please click here.
+National Public Radio conducted an interview with a patient who participated in this trial.